 Who are you and why are you doing this?

 We're doing this because we want to make a community of fans that is as inclusive and kind as possible: this includes removing the financial barriers to accessing to live shows.
-While we are all at staying at home and greedily hoovering up online shows, we figured it would be a good time to test out this model.
+While we are all staying at home and greedily hoovering up online shows, we figured it would be a good time to test out this model.

 How do you make sure the person I'm buying for really needs it?

-Short answer is - we don't.
+The short answer is - we don't.